tilt-dev/tilt.specs/analytics_nudge.md

 ## Risks
 * if we mess something up technically or implement this nudge in a way that doesn't resonate with users (e.g. they don't see it, they get annoyed and hit "no", we don't provide them enough information and they hit "no" out of fear), we risk a gap in metrics.
 This makes it harder for us to know what's going on with our product and could negatively affect fundraising
+	* possible solution: send events (anonomized) when a user opts in/out of analytics; if these events drop off (or "opt out" spikes), we'll know we have to double check our implementation / re-evaluate our nudge.
+* because we're moving the nudge to web, anyone who uses the TUI exclusively won't be able to opt in/out of analytics.
+(This is less of a concern at present because the Web UI opens automatically, so new users are more likely to see and use it.)
+	* possible solution: send an event (anonomized) when we *ask* users about analytics; `[users asked] - [opt in events + opt out events]` will tell us if significant numbers of users are potentially not seeing the nudge.
 * the timing, wording, and placement of the nudge are all shots in the dark; ideally we'll have a little time to try them out, gather user feedback, and iterate on them before Kubecon.
 (If we don't get this chance before Kubecon though, we should certainly do this afterwards.)